laboon/ebook/text/98_glossary_of_terms.md

 __Real time__: The actual amount of time (the same kind of time as measured by a clock) taken for a process to perform some task.
 Also referred to as __wall clock time__.
 Not to be confused with "real-time system".

+__Refactoring__: Modifying code without changing its functionality, so as to improve the program's internal quality (e.g., making the code easier to read, more understandable, or more maintainable).

 __Reflection__: A way to determine class and method structure at run-time.

 __Regression failure__: A failure of a previously-working piece of functionality that is caused by (seemingly) unrelated additional functionality or defect fixes.